h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-05-SLAE_Assignment_5.md

 #### 3rd Shellcode (linux/x86/read_file)
 --------------

-The Read File payload literally reads a chosen file, which requires 2 arguments, the file descriptor to write the output to (standard output), and the path to the file:
+The Read File payload reads a chosen file as specified, requiring 2 arguments, the file descriptor to write the output to (standard output), and the path to the file:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ msfvenom -p linux/x86/read_file PATH=/etc/passwd --arch x86 --platform linux -f c